mykmal/mykmal.xyz-v1/content/exposition/index.md

 hidemeta: true
 ---

-I have learned a great deal by reading slides and tutorials on the websites of various faculty and graduate students (perhaps more than I learned from class lectures, I dare say).
+I have learned a great deal by reading slides and tutorials that I found on the websites of faculty and other graduate students.
 In hopes that my own expository content might similarly prove useful to others, I share it here.

 ---